-The Company has no liabilities measured at fair value at December 31, 2010 or 2009.
+The Company had no liabilities measured at fair value at December 31, 2011 or 2010.
 The carrying value of the Company's long term debt is estimated by management to approximate fair value based on the obligations' characteristics, including floating interest rate, credit rating, maturity and collateral.

-There were no transfers between Level 1 and Level 2 assets during fiscal 2010.
+There were no transfers between Level 1 and Level 2 assets during the years ended December 31, 2011 and 2010.